anandhanedom/node-js/01_sql_deep_dive.md

 This usually can be done when a table has a foreign key referencing its primary key.

-1. SELECT a.id, a.name AS "emmployee", b.name AS "supervisor name"
+1. SELECT a.id, a.name AS "emmployee", b.name AS "supervisor name";
    FROM employee AS a, INNER JOIN employee as b ON a.supervisorId = b.id;

 ### Outer Join